kris2475/Acoustic-Context-Identification-using-TinyML-on-ESP32-S3/RIR_Analysis.md

 Room Impulse Response (RIR) and Reverberation Time Analysis

 This repository contains the data and theoretical background for analyzing the acoustic characteristics of a space using its Room Impulse Response (RIR).
-The primary goal is to determine the Reverberation Time ($\text{T}_{60}$), a key metric in architectural acoustics.
+The primary goal is to determine the Reverberation Time ($\text{T}_{60}$), a key metric in architectural acoustics, and compare different domestic environments.

 1. Theoretical Background